 2. Financial Guidance

-4. Lifestyle / Influencer
+4. Lifestyle and Influencer

 5. Health and Fitness

-People are always looking for new ways to look sexy naked.
-There are so many variations to this niche as well – Vegan, Paleo, Crossfit, Beach Body, Abs, etc. – combined with the fact you can mix and match these to whatever style fits you, the possibilities are endless.
+There are also SO many sub-niches in the overall category of “Health and Fitness” as well – Vegan, Paleo, Keto, Crossfit, Yoga, Beach Body, Abs, etc. – combined with the fact you can mix and match these to whatever style fits you.

 Some great examples of fashion bloggers making a killing are:

-7. Recipes / Food Blog
+7. Recipes and Food

 Recipe and food blogs are harder to monetize than most niches, but what they lack in users wanting to spend money, they make up for with MASSIVE traffic.

 Blogs like Pinch of Yum pull in multiple MILLIONS of visitors every month making her well over $50,000/month in profits.

 Thankfully, most blogs don’t need NEAR as much traffic to be successful.
 Depending on how you monetize, you can make just as much with 1/10th of the traffic.